arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/ReadMe.md

 **Created a structural diagram (ERD) for database design using visual tools such as Lucidchart**

-**Translated a simple ERD into a physical database schema using SQL DDL commands**
+**Translated an ERD into a physical database schema using SQL DDL commands**

-**Develop and ran SQL queries with CRUD operations against the database to test the data model and the data it maintains**
+**Developed and ran SQL queries with CRUD operations against the database to test the data model and the data it maintains**